By Robert Burgess

 Tower Hill Staff

 Recently I had the opportunity to give forest bathing a try and decided to jump in with both feet.
-I was pleased to discover forest bathing didn’t require soap or a wash cloth.
+I was pleased to discover, as Chronicle did on a recent visit to Tower Hill, that forest bathing didn’t require soap or a wash cloth.
 But I did emerge from the woods with what felt like a less cluttered mind and “cleaner” focus.